Plant Gift Guide: The Best Plants to Give (and How to Choose the Right One)

 If the recipient already has plants and wants something bold, a young monstera deliciosa or bird of paradise makes an impressive gift.
 Both grow into dramatic, large-leafed specimens over time.
 Even a small specimen in a 6-inch pot has visual impact immediately.

-How to fix it: Choose a monstera or bird of paradise in a nicely finished pot.
+What to give: Choose a monstera or bird of paradise in a nicely finished pot.
 Include a care note: bright indirect light, water when the top 2-3 inches dry out, and patience; they grow slowly at first but accelerate once established.

 -